lafranceinsoumise/nuntius/README.md

 You can then create campaigns in the Django admin panel, and send them to existing segments.

-Celery is used to queue and send emails.
-Nuntius must have its own celery worker.

 ## Installation

 1. Add "nuntius" to your INSTALLED_APPS setting like this: